Don T. Nakanishi, Ph.D.

-Professor Nakanishi is married to Dr. Marsha Hirano-Nakanishi, the Assistant Vice Chancellor for Analytical Studies for the California State University system.
-They have a son, Thomas, who recently completed his graduate studies in public policy at Harvard University's Kennedy School of Government.
+Professor Nakanishi is survived by his wife, Dr. Marsha Hirano-Nakanishi, who recently retired from the California State University system and his son, Thomas Nakanishi, who completed his graduate studies in public policy at Harvard University's Kennedy School of Government.

-A partial listing of representative works is as follows (A complete bibliography is available upon request):
+A partial listing of representative works is as follows:

 "Japanese Americans in the City of Smog," Akira Iriye (ed.).
 Mutual Images: Essays in American-Japanese Relations.
 Cambridge, MA: Harvard University Press, 1975, pp. 223-257.
 (Article)